top of page

 Types of PH

 Pulmonary hypertension (PH) is not a single disease.
-In fact, the World Health Organization (WHO) has identified five distinct groups based on the different causes of PH, and how the PH is treated.
+In fact, the World Health Organization (WHO) has identified five distinct groups based on the different causes of pulmonary hypertension, and how it is treated.

-PAH is a type of PH that is specifically due to narrowing of the pulmonary arteries (blood vessels) that carry blood to the lungs.
+Pulmonary arterial hypertension is a type of pulmonary hypertension that is specifically due to narrowing of the pulmonary arteries (blood vessels) that carry blood to the lungs.

-The exact cause of PAH is not well understood.
+The exact cause of pulmonary arterial hypertension is not well understood.
 Narrowing of pulmonary arteries in PAH is due to multiplication and growth of cells in the walls of the pulmonary arteries, as well as scar tissue formation in the pulmonary arteries.
-Tremendous ongoing research has identified many biologic abnormalities in PAH, including genes, proteins, and small chemicals in the body.
+Tremendous ongoing research has identified many biologic abnormalities in pulmonary arterial hypertension, including genes, proteins, and small chemicals in the body.

 WHO Group 1: Pulmonary Arterial Hypertension (PAH)

 Diseases of the left side of the heart result in failure to properly pump blood to the rest of the body.
-This causes a back-up of blood in the lungs, resulting in PH.
+This causes a back-up of blood in the lungs, resulting in pulmonary hypertension.

 • Left-sided congestive heart failure